-- Q. Construction documents for a 180,000 ft2 core and shell project include exterior envelope and central heating and cooling plants that are designed to serve the entire building.
+Q. Construction documents for a 180,000 ft core and shell project include exterior envelope and central heating and cooling plants that are designed to serve the entire building.
 The air-side systems and lighting design is completed only for common spaces that will be shared by future tenants.
 Lighting and air-side HVAC system design in tenant spaces is not included in the permit and will be completed by future tenants and permitted separately.
-How should the project be modeled? - A. The following systems and components would be modeled: - Building envelope will be modeled as shown on design documents. - 2.
+How should the project be modeled?

+A. The following systems and components would be modeled:

+- 1. Building envelope will be modeled as shown on design documents. - 2.
 Lighting power and controls for common spaces where lighting design is completed will be modeled as shown on design documents.
 For tenant spaces where lighting is not specified, the proposed design will be modeled as minimally compliant with the allowances in Table 9.5.1, Building Area Method (Table G3.1 #6 (c), Proposed Building Performance column).
 The baseline design for these spaces will be modeled following Table G3.8, Performance Rating Method Lighting Power Densities Using the Building Area Method (90.1 2019 Addendum af).
-If use type of future tenant spaces is unknown, office occupancy must be assumed (Table G3.1#1 (c), Proposed Building Performance). - Thermal blocks in the common areas where air-side HVAC system design is completed will be based on specified HVAC zones and requirements in Table G3.1.#7, Thermal Blocks - HVAC Zones Designed.
+If use type of future tenant spaces is unknown, office occupancy must be assumed (Table G3.1#1 (c), Proposed Building Performance). - 3.
+Thermal blocks in the common areas where air-side HVAC system design is completed will be based on specified HVAC zones and requirements in Table G3.1.#7, Thermal Blocks - HVAC Zones Designed.
 In tenant spaces where air-side HVAC systems are not yet designed, thermal blocks will be modeled using perimeter/core approach as described in Table G3.1 #8, Thermal Blocks - HVAC Zones Not Designed. - 4.
 The baseline will be modeled with System 7 VAV with reheat following the regular rules of 90.1 PRM.
 Proposed design will be modeled with the specified heating and cooling plants.
 Air-side systems in common spaces will be modeled as shown on design documents.
 Air-side systems in tenant spaces will be modeled with the same configuration as in the baseline (e.g., one system per floor) but minimally compliant with the applicable prescriptive requirements of 90.1 2019.

-b.
+necessary, non-identical buildings must be modeled explicitly.
+For example, a multifamily complex with ten buildings but only three unique building types may consist of an explicit model of the three buildings representing each building type with a multiplier applied to each building in the modeling software.
+Alternatively, all ten buildings may be modeled explicitly, depending on the capabilities of the simulation tool. b.
 A separate model and report must be generated for each unique location of multiple similar buildings, such as chain retail stores, with the model and documentation matching the design parameters at each location.